 Photographs from Eliza Scidmore’s days in Japan are going on display at the National Geographic Society in Washington starting today.
 The exhibit is twinned with an exhibit on samurai.

-Included are two dozen hand-colored photos from the early 1900s, attributed to Eliza Scidmore.
+Included are two dozen hand-colored photos from the early 1900s, which the National Geographic attributes to Eliza Scidmore.
 Some were published in National Geographic; others are from the Society’s archives and have never been shown before.

-Eliza Scidmore was affiliated with National Geographic for nearly 20 years as a writer, editor, photographer and member of the board.
-Her hand-colored images accompanying a 1914 story titled “Young Japan” are thought to be the the first time the magazine carried photographs taken by a woman.
+Eliza Scidmore was affiliated with National Geographic for nearly 20 years as an early member of the Society’s board and a contributing writer and photographer.
+She published more than half a dozen articles in the magazine, and submitted many photos for publication beginning early in the twentieth century.
+Her photos are thought to be among the hand-colored images accompanying her 1914 story titled “Young Japan,” which may have been the first time the magazine carried photographs taken by a woman.

 The related exhibit offers a very different view of samurai than the images we have of feudal warriors who served members of the nobility from the 12th to the early 19th centuries.